inventree/InvenTree/docs/docs/security.md

 ### Pinning dependencies

-We are pinning dependencies to specific versions - aiming for complete reproduceability of builds - wherever possible.
+We are pinning dependencies to specific versions - aiming for complete reproducibility of builds - wherever possible.
 Combined with continuous OSV checks, we are able to react quickly to security issues in our dependencies.

 ## Best practices

-We follow most of GitHubs community best practices, check our compilance [here](https://github.com/inventree/InvenTree/community).
+We follow most of GitHubs community best practices, check our compliance [here](https://github.com/inventree/InvenTree/community).

-We also follow OpenSSF recommodations where applicable and take part in multipbe of their security efforts:
+We also follow OpenSSF recommendations where applicable and take part in multiple of their security efforts:

 - OSSF Best Practices, currently at a [level of passing](https://www.bestpractices.dev/de/projects/7179)
 - OSSF Scorecard, running with each merge [check current state](https://securityscorecards.dev/viewer/?uri=github.com/inventree/InvenTree)